 Covers matrices, vector spaces, determinants, solutions of systems of linear equations, basis and dimension, eigenvalues, and eigenvectors.
 Features instruction for mathematical, physical and engineering science programs.
-Prerequisite: Completion of MTH 263: Calculus I or equivalent with a grade of B or better or MTH 264: Calculus II or equivalent with a grade of C or better.
-Lecture 3 hours per week.
+Prerequisite(s): Completion of MTH 263: Calculus I or equivalent with a grade of B or better or MTH 264: Calculus II or equivalent with a grade of C or better.